MITXy/Apace-Loan-Project/readme.md

 # Loan Project

-This repository contains a machine learning project that aims to predict loan defaults using data obtained from Lending Club, Kaggle, and Zindi.
+This repository contains a machine learning project that aims to predict loan defaults using data obtained from Lending Club,CBN website.

 ## Overview